Seminar IX: Liturgical Books

 - Thibodeau, T M.., ‘Western Christendom’, in G. Wainwright and K. B. Westerfield Tucker (eds), The Oxford History of Christian Worship (Oxford, 2006), pp. 216–53.

-Some Online Facsimiles of Liturgical Books
+A Few Online Facsimiles of Liturgical Books

-- London, British Library, MS Harley 2094 (s.x2, ‘The Ramsey Psalter’).
+- London, British Library, Harley MS 2094 (s.x2, ‘The Ramsey Psalter’).
 Note especially the litany on fols.
 209r–211r, which has a number of English saints: Alban, Oswald, Kenelm, Edmund, Ethelbert, Cuthbert, Guthlac, Wilfred, John of Beverley, Chad, Erkenwald, Swithun, Birinus, Judoc, Machutus, Etheldreda, Sexburg, Withburg, and Werburg.